Mexico: Lawyer's Day – July 12, 2026

 Mexico: Lawyer's Day FAQs

-Is there a bar exam in Mexico?
+Is Lawyer's Day a public holiday in Mexico?

 How to Observe Mexico: Lawyer's Day